Ala Wai Townhouse

 No listing remarks state how many units are in the building (such as '109‑unit building' or similar).
 Without explicit references, the total unit count cannot be determined from the available data.

-I looked for an owner-occupancy figure or a descriptive clue such as highly owner occupied or majority owner occupied, but found none.
-Since the current value exists and the remarks do not provide a replacement, I kept 43.0.
-Some listings mention owner-occupant as an option, but that does not indicate building-wide occupancy.
+I searched for a specific owner-occupancy figure or descriptive language such as highly owner occupied or majority owner occupied, but found none.
+Since the remarks do not provide a new value, I kept the current owner-occupancy figure of 43%.

 Calculated from the lowest association fee observed across all non-penthouse unit listings for this building.